Alifu Dhallu Atoll Snorkeling

 To reach the Maldives by air, fly into Ibrahim Nasir International Airport, also known as Male International Airport (MLE), which is located on Hulhule Island adjacent to the capital island of Male.
 Typically, your resort or live-aboard boat staff will collect you directly from the arrival passport control section of the airport.
 From the international airport, you can either take a domestic inter-island flight, seaplane or boat to your destination.

-Overall, Vilamendhoo Island is the 8th most popular snorkel dive spot of all 10 snorkeling dives in Maldives.
+Overall, Alifu Dhallu Atoll is the 7th most popular snorkel dive spot of all 12 snorkeling dives in Maldives.